 Usually, there are more cons than pros when amplifier and speaker impedances are mismatched.

-It causes sound distortion which leads to poor sound quality and introduces more chances of damaging circuits of the amplifier.
+It causes sound distortion which leads to poor sound quality and introduces more chances of damaging the circuits of the amplifier.
 The problem is more aggravated when you listen to loud music because of the increased power demand.

 So Which Is Better, 6 Ohms Or 8 Ohms?